 If many chili leaves fall off, turn yellow or brown — please sit down now — this is not a good sign.
 Unfortunately, it is certain that the chili plant is not doing well.
 If the problem is neither recognized nor corrected, your chili will soon be shrinking.

-Many of the causes and problems are easy to get under control.
+Many causes and problems are easy to get under control.
 Keep calm and investigate the causes.
 You can certainly still save your chili.
+Check this problems first:

 Too little water has similar symptoms to too much water.
 Therefore, use your index finger to check whether the lower layer of earth is fart-dry.
 It is enough to feel only little moisture.
 The best way to describe good soil moisture is with tobacco moisture.
 This refers to the tobacco from which cigarettes are made.